Syed-Rahman-Mashwani/360-SFS/README.md

 -----------------------------

-Java Fuse Mirror File System is developed using FUSE-JNA (FUSE Java Binding).
+360 Semantic File System is developed using FUSE-JNA (FUSE Java Binding).

 Fuse-JNA is downloadable from https://github.com/EtiennePerot/fuse-jna.